Compare Varmilo Muse65 HE Magnetic Keyboard vs MonsGeek M1 V5 HE

 Product 1: Varmilo Muse65 HE Magnetic Keyboard

-Profile management is mixed: layers are available, but one reviewer could not find a way to set a separate profile.
+Profile management was criticized because one reviewer could not find a way to set different profiles.

 Product 2: MonsGeek M1 V5 HE